Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems

 A preliminary version of this work was presented at the 2018 Intelligent Transportation Systems Conference~\cite{Xiaotong}.
 In this extended article, we introduce the following new contributions: i) More advanced network compression techniques.
-In particular, we propose an algorithm to compensate for the optimality loss induced by the edge compression technique; ii) A generalization that allows for solving the multi-modal SBRP; iii) The connecting between the weighted set cover problemm(WSCP) and SBRP; and iv) A significantly extended section on real-world experiments and comparisons to demonstrate the performance of our methods.
+In particular, we propose an algorithm to compensate for the optimality loss induced by the edge pruning technique; ii) A generalization that allows for solving the SSRP with alternate modes; iii) The connection between the weighted set cover problem (WSCP) and SSRP; and iv) A significantly extended section on synthetic BPS experiments and comparisons with two state-of-the-art algorithms to demonstrate performances of our proposed methods.